-This weekend, Robert, Olivia, and I have one more tree to decorate that will be more of the free-for-all anything-goes tree.
+Robert, the kids, and I have one more tree to decorate that will be more of the free-for-all anything-goes tree.
 I guarantee it’ll be packed with homemade family ornaments and construction paper creations from preschool crafts, and every single one will be clustered at the very bottom where little hands can reach.

 And I’ll bet you a million bucks it’ll be the prettiest tree of all.